taijeronv/taijeronv_info/_hold/skills_hold.md

   name = "Information Technology" description = """ I created this website using Hugo (static site generator), and I used markdown to generate the content.
 For version control, I use Git/Github, and all my hosting is done on Netlify.
 I possess many handy IT skills that cover a broad range of areas.
 I may not be an expert in all of them, but I do know how to figure things out and get stuff done."""

+  ## Why you should hire me
+Professional, competent, and reliable.

+Have you ever been in an organization where there was this one guy that always got things done?
+You know what I'm talking about, he doesn't need supervision, always accomplishes his tasks, and does it to a high standard.

+**I'm that guy.**

+My current boss describes me as his safety net.
+He knows that I can run the team in his absence, manage all the personalities in the office, and get things done.
+Professional, competent, and reliable.